datalad/datalad-next/README.md

     and from other tests
   - provide a temporary credential manager to perform credential deployment and manipulation isolated from a user environment and from other tests
+- An `iter_subproc()` helper that enable communication with subprocesses via input/output iterables.
+- A `shell` context manager that enables interaction with (remote) shells, including support for input/output iterables for each shell-command execution within the context.

 ## Patching the DataLad core package.